If you’re searching for report card comments for writing, you’ve come to the right place.

 - Within a group environment, ______ takes feedback positively and gives suggestions respectfully.

-- … able to point out individual writing strengths and weaknesses during conferencing time with teacher.
+- … able to point out individual writing strengths and weaknesses during conferencing time with the teacher.

 - … reviews work thoroughly before submitting.